Our week in Rome is coming up!

 CHECK IN: October 13, 2018 (4 to 6pm)

 If you are on Instagram, tag your images with:

 Our Home In Rome for the week:

-It is around the corner from the Spanish Steps and very near the beautiful Borghese gardens!
+It is around the corner the Roman Forum, and the Jewish Ghetto.
+The Turtle Fountain (Fontana Delle Tartarughe) is at our doorstep.
 The marker on the Google map indicates the exact location.
 Pan and zoom to get your bearings.

 As a group, we could visit some of the most impressive archaeological sites in Rome.
 I'll leave it up to you to let me know if you have any sites you prefer over others.
 For now, take a look at the amazing Roman Forum complex, right around the corner from our flat!
 Each holds incredible history and go hand in hand.
 I am so proud of this ancient part of Rome (the MOST ancient!) and I can't wait to show you around.It would take a few hours to visit each place, and we'd be taught by an expert historian guide.
 For now, here is a bit of background on the Palatine Hill, the Roman Forum and the Colosseum.